 - introducing positive action programmes to build skills and confidence, and realise the potential of under-represented employees such as those who identify as BAME, disabled or LGBTQI

 We report back on outcomes related to the above in our annual Workforce Monitoring Report and in other publications such as the Gender Pay Gap Report

 Improving inclusion and valuing difference

-encourage flexible working
+- Encouraging flexible working

 Building diversity and inclusion in all that we do

-We provide support and assistance to deal with bullying, harassment and discrimination, including trained bullying and harassment advisers, access to an Employee Assistance Programme and comprehensive staff guidance.
+We provide confidential support and assistance to deal with bullying, harassment and discrimination, including trained bullying and harassment advisers, access to an Employee Assistance Programme and comprehensive staff guidance.